swimos/swimos-docs/src/_reference/web-agents.md

 ### External Addressability

 Every Web Agent has a universal, logical address, in the form of a URI.
 The URI of a custom `PlanetAgent` might look something like `"/planet/Mercury"`.
 That of a singleton `SunAgent` might just look like `"/sun"`.
+By decoupling Web Agent's logical addresses from the network addresses of their host machines, Swim applications become invariant to the infrastructure on which they're deployed.

 Each Web Agent is aware of its own URI, available via its `nodeUri()` method.
 Let's add a simple utility method to each `UnitAgent` to help us identify the Agent from which a logged message originated.